 Use Positive Reinforcement

-No, I am not talking about rewards.
+No, I am not talking about frugal rewards.
 I am talking about positive framing and kind words.
 To ease the transition from nagging your kids to watching them clean on their own, help them recognize the positive feelings associated with cleaning.
 When you all finish cleaning up, point out how much better the house feels.
 If you ingrain a sense of happiness associated with a clean space, kids will start to notice and dislike untidiness.
 Good feelings are a powerful motivator, and eventually most kids will tidy up without being asked.
 Notice their tidy habits and praise them for being responsible.

 Keep Chores Short